nguyenthanhdat23012003/Computer-Network-Theory/Chapter4-Transmission_Of_Information_In_The_Network/2_AddressInComputerNetworkAndProcessPortNumber.md

 ## 2. Port Numbers and Processes

-On each end device, multiple processes may simultaneously utilize communication services provided by TCP or UDP.
+On each terminal equipment, multiple processes may simultaneously utilize communication services provided by TCP or UDP.
 When data reaches its destination, TCP and UDP require a mechanism to distinguish which process the data is intended for.

 To identify the process using the service, each process is assigned a unique number called a **port**.
 A port is a type of address used by applications to utilize end-to-end communication services provided by TCP or UDP.